TinkerTools/tinker/README.md

 'aux-temp [REAL]' - Sets the auxiliary induced dipole 'temperature' at [REAL] in units of (e-Ang/ps)^2.
 The default is 10^5 (e-Ang/ps)^2.

-'aux-tau-temp' - Sets the auxiliary 'thermostat' coupling timescale in units of ps.
+'aux-tau-temp [REAL]' - Sets the auxiliary 'thermostat' coupling timescale to [REAL] in units of ps.
 Similar to 'tau-temperature' in default TINKER.
 The default value is 0.1 ps.

 ---